 STUDENT DETAILS

 Family name: Given name(s):

 Class:

 Student address: Postcode:

-h . ===

 DATES

-Date of exemption applied for: 20to//20
+Date of exemption applied for:/ 2 Number of school days absent: 20to//20

 Number of school days absent:

-REASON FOR APPLICATION FOR EXEMPTION (Pic ease tick one)
+REASON FOR APPLICATION FOR EXEMPTION (Please tick one)

-☐ Employment reasons

-blic Health Act 1991, relating to an outbreak of a vaccine
+- Employment reasons - Exclusion under Section 42D of the Public Health Act 1991, relating to an outbreak of a vaccine preventable disease - □ Financial Reasons - Exceptional family circumstances, including family holidays - Other exceptional circumstances, including special medical grounds

-preventable disease

-☐ Financial Reasons

-Exceptional family circumstances, inclu uding family holidays

-☐ Other exceptional circumstances, inclu uding special medical grounds

 Please provide details about the reason for the application for exemption from attendance here:

-PARENT/GUARDIAN DETAILS 3
+PARENT/GUARDIAN DETAI LS

+,, co,

-Family name: Given name(s):
+amily name: Given name(s):

 Parent/guardian address: Postcode:

-Contact number: Relationship to student:
+Contact number: Relationship o to student:

-attendance at school, under t he Education Act 199 0.
-I understand th oply for a Certificate of Exemption from nat if the exemption is granted: uring the period of exemption.
+attendance at school, unde r the Education Act 199 e for his/her supervision s limited to the period i at I am responsible for n umstances you may be e locumentation to be co 0.
+I understand th and education du ndicated. hy child/ren's school eligible for a disco oply for a Certificate of Exemption from nat if the exemption is granted: uring the period of exemption.
+Dol fees during their absence. unt of fees.

-☐ The exemption is limited to the period i ndicated.

-NB.
-Under exceptional circum nstances you may be co eligible for a discou ool fees during their absence. unt of fees.
 If you wish to apply for this usiness Manager (i.e. medical

-Signature of applicant/s:
+signature of applicant/s: Date:

+ignature of Principal:

 Date:

-Signature of Principal: -

-Date: -

-Date:

-Date: Office Principal Bus Manager (only if fee related)
+Office Principal Bus Manager (only if fee related)

+Enter absence in Edumate Email Class Teacher Date: Date:

+Date: Sign: Sign: